prudh-vi/CHAT-DEMO/README.md

 - **Message Safety Evaluation**: Checks if a message is safe or unsafe using OpenAI API.
 - **User Feedback**: Displays a red popup with reasons and suggestions for unsafe messages.
-- **Browser Extension**: Expands functionality to monitor and flag unsafe messages across all websites.([Extension](https://github.com/prudh-vi/Safsoc/tree/main/extension))
+- **Browser Extension**: Expands functionality to monitor and flag unsafe messages across all websites.Extension at https://github.com/prudh-vi/Safsoc/tree/main/extension

 ## Tech Stack